thangle89/PersonalBlog/content/blog/observer-pattern-and-its-variations/index.md

 ---
-title: Observer pattern and its variations
+title: Observer pattern and its application in javascript
-date: '2020-12-28T22:12:03.284Z'
+date: '2020-12-24T22:12:03.284Z'
-description: Distill observer pattern and compare its usages
+description: Distill observer pattern and compare some usages in js
 keywords: programming, design pattern, nodejs, javascript, rxjs
 featured: ./observer.png
 ---

 In functional programming, there are two important concepts: composition and asynchronous flow.
 Observer pattern, I figured, is the best pattern to describe the asynchronous flow in functional programming.
-When I tried to learn the pattern, it was a bit difficult to grasp the concept because diferrent materials use different terminologies.
-Thus in this post, I aim to unify and give you the essence of the pattern, then compare its uages in a number of javascript implementations.
+When I learned the pattern, it was a bit difficult to grasp the concept because different materials use different terminologies.
+Thus in this post, I aim to unify and give you the essence of the pattern, then compare its usages in a number of javascript implementations.

 ### What is observer pattern about ?